lawrennd/snippets/_statistics/includes/linear-regression-statsmodels.md

 ax.plot(x[:, 0], y, '.')

 # Plot the fitted line
-ax.plot(x[:, 0], results.predict(x_aug), '-')
+xpred = np.linspace(xlim[0], xlim[1], 100)[:, np.newaxis]
+Phipred = marathon_design_matrix(xpred)

+fpred = results.predict(Phipred)

+ax.plot(xpred, fpred, '-')

 ax.set_xlabel('Year')
 ax.set_ylabel('Time')
-ax.set_xlim(1890, 2030)
-plt.show()
+ax.set_xlim(xlim)

 mlai.write_figure("linear-regression-olympic-marathon-men-augmented-statsmodels.svg", directory="\writeDiagramsDir/data-science")}

-\newslide{Augmented Features with Interactions Regression Fit}

-\figure{\includediagram{\diagramsDir/data-science/linear-regression-olympic-marathon-men-augmented-statsmodels}{80%}}{Polynomial regression fit to Olympic marathon men's times using `statsmodels`.}{linear-regression-olympic-marathon-men-augmented-statsmodels}
+\figure{\includediagram{\diagramsDir/data-science/linear-regression-olypmic-marathon-men-augmented-statsmodels}{80%}}{Plot of the fit obtained when we include indicator variables that identify the pre-1914, across war, and post-war eras.}{linear-regression-olypmic-marathon-men-augmented-statsmodels}

+\notes{Let's check the summary of the results.}

+\code{results.summary()}

 \notes{The augmented model with interactions shows a significant improvement in fit compared to the simpler linear model, with an R-squared value of 0.877 (adjusted R-squared of 0.851).
-This indicates that about 87% of the variance in marathon times is explained by our model.
+This indicates that about 87% of the variance in marathon times is explained by our model.}

-The model includes several key components:
+\notes{The model includes several key components:

 * A base time trend (x1 coefficient: -0.5634)
 * Indicator variables for different historical periods (pre-1914, 1914-1945, post-1945)